-1. Machine displays "CrS L" and "FLP tir" alternatively.
-When the left center position LED turns to green this instructs the operator to turn the wheel and mark a XX on the left side of the tire at 12 o'clock position.

-2. If the tire cannot be flipped, press the Cancel/Stop button to force machine to procedure 2.
+- 1. Machine displays "CRS CRS L" and "FLP tir ---" alternatively.
+When the left center position LED turns to green this instructs the operator to turn the wheel and mark a XX on the left side of the tire at 12 o'clock position. - 2.
+If the tire cannot be flipped, press the Cancel/S top Button to force machine to procedure 2.

 Calculations may not allow continuation of the matching process.
-If this is the case, machine displays "NO NO " for one and half second.
+If this is the case, machine displays NO NO NO" for one and half second.
 If the operator does not respond the machine returns to above state after one and half second.

-If the Cancel/Stop button is pressed within one and half second, machine will display "Qit Qit" for one and half seconds indicating cancelation of optimization returning the machine to normal balancing modes.
+If the Cancel/Stop Button is pressed within one and half second, machine will display "Qit Qit Qit" for one and half seconds indicating cancelation of optimization returning the machine to normal balancing modes.

-If optimization is to be continued with flipping tire, proceed as described below.
+If optimization is to be continued with flipping tire, proceed as described below

-3. Deflate the tire then flip, turning the valve to point the XX mark on the tire (as in procedure 2).

-4. Inflate the tire and mount it to shaft again.
-Press the P button.

-5. The machine displays "VAL tOP".
-Turn the wheel to make valve at top position.
+- 3. Deflate the tire then flip, turning the valve to point the XX mark on the tire (as in procedure 2). - 4.
+Inflate the tire and mount it to shaft again.
+Press the "P" Button. - tire/wheel onto shaft, press "P" when ready to continue. to make valve at top position.
 (12 o'clock) and then press "P" button.
 The machine will store the valve position.

-6. The machine displays "SPN 3 ".

-NOTE: The P button can be pressed as often as necessary, with every press the machine updates the memory of the valve position.
+NOTE: THE F BUTTON CAN BE PRESSEDAS OFTEN AS NECESSARY, WITH EVERY PRESSTHE MACHINE UPDATES THE MEMORY OF THE VALVE POSITION.

-7. Lower the wheel guard to spin the shaft.
-Machine displays "ACH 3 " while collecting data.
-Do not disturb the machine while it is acquiring data.

-8. When balancing is complete, the machine displays "ACH CHC" for one second.
+- 7. Lower the wheel guard to spin the shaft.
+Machine displays "ACH SPN 3" while collecting data.
+Do not disturb the machine while it is acquiring data. - 8.
+When balancing is complete, the machine displays-" -- ACH --- for one second.
 Machine processes the balancing results to check whether or not the matching balancing has been achieved.

-9. There are two results could been given by the previous step.

-1. Matching balancing failure.
-Machine displays: "FAI L " for one second and then goes to idle state.

-2 - Match Balance is successful.
-Machine displays: "ACH FIN" for one second and then goes to normal two plane balancing mode.
+Balancing results are checked whether or not the matching balancing has been achieved and will display "ACH CHC ---" for one second. - 9.
+There are two results could been given by the previous step. - 1.
+Matching balancing failure.
+Machine displays: "FAI L " for one second and then goes to idle stte. - 2 Match Balance is successful.
+Machine displays: "ACH FIN ISH" for one second and then goes to normal two plane balancing mode.
 Machine displays the recalculated weights and their position taking the matching results into account.